dhruvgairola/dhruvgairola.github.io/_posts/blog/2019-03-10-Cryptocurrency-Speculation.md

 ## Stablecoins

 Stablecoins provide a solution for the high volatility of cryptocurrency.
 These stablecoins are cyptocurrencies which are pegged to a stable asset like USD.
 There are 2 general flavors of stablecoins.
 IOU stablecoins are those which are backed by fiat and managed by centralized organizations.
 However, trusting these organizations can be a significant challenge.
-In the case of Tether, its tokens are backed by fiat (allegedly) but fiat reserves are loaned out to shady websites owned by the same company [13].
+In the case of Tether, its tokens are backed by fiat (allegedly) but fiat reserves are loaned out to Bitfinex, a shady exchange owned by the same parent company [13].
 Until banks start issuing their own stablecoins someday, it's probably best to avoid IOU stablecoins by shady companies.
 The far more interesting stablecoins are crypto-stablecoins which are backed by cryptocurrencies.
-These crypto-stablecoins and are managed by DAOs entirely on the blockchain and completely (well, mostly) decentralized.
+These crypto-stablecoins and are managed by DAOs entirely on the blockchain and are mostly decentralized.

 ### MakerDAO